Challney High School for Boys: History

 The Chiltern Training Group is a Consortium of Luton and Bedfordshire high and upper schools and the Luton Sixth Form College and has developed a comprehensive programme of initial teacher training and continuing professional development courses.
 Through CTG, Challney High School for Boys also provides primary placements and secondary PGCE qualifications.

-In 2013 Challney High School for Boys became a part of The Chiltern Learning Trust which is a multi-academy trust comprising Denbigh High School, Challney High School for Boys and Dallow Primary School.
-The Trust is led by a Board of Directors which consists of representatives from all three schools with Adrian Rogers as Chief Executive.
+In 2013 Challney High School for Boys became a part of the Chiltern Learning Trust, a multi-academy trust comprising Denbigh High School, Challney High School for Boys and Dallow Primary School.
+The trust is led by a board of directors which consists of representatives from all three schools, with Adrian Rogers as chief executive.